Skip to content

 • "The Complete Guide to Getting Better at YouTube SEO" (keyword last — gets truncated before the keyword on mobile)

-Since YouTube bolds matching keywords in search results, front-loading also increases visual salience.
+Since YouTube can highlight matching keywords in search results, front-loading can also increase visual salience.

 • "Actually" — implies insider knowledge